DAGAMES386/apkripper/README.md

-# DISCLAIMER
+# Info
-I spent about four hours making a bash script to simplify ripping APKs from an android phone using adb pull, so the code is pretty bad.
+I spent about four hours making a bash script to simplify ripping APKs from an android phone using `adb pull`.
 Currently, this script is for Linux only.
 If I get a few stars, maybe I'll convert it to powershell or something.
 For now, just use WSL if you're on windows, and I don't really know how this works on Mac, sorry.

 # To Use
 In a terminal, give the file run permissions with `sudo chmod +x ripapk.sh`.